marcellodebernardi/gm-sis/README.md

 1. Select a part type you wish to install.
 2. Select a part serial ID which is available to install.
 3. Enter a vehicle registration and click Enter.
+4. Select the booking to which you wish to add the cost of the installaton

+**NOTE** IF THERE ARE NO INCOMPLETE BOOKINGS FOR THAT VEHICLE THE USER CANNOT ADD AN INSTALLATION
-4. Select an installation date.
+5. Select an installation date.
-5. Click on the '+ Installation' button
+6. Click on the '+ Installation' button